bbauska/W3Cx-5of5/README.md

 10.   &#41; // code to come for methods
 11. }
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-4-2">4.4.2 Adding methods classes</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Ok, we&apos;ve seen how to define the Ball class: properties and constructor.
-Properties are the DNA for balls: they all have an x and y position, a radius, a color, a horizontal and a vertical speed.
+<p>Ok, we&apos;ve seen how to define the Ball class: properties and
+constructor.
+Properties are the DNA for balls: they all have an x and y position, a radius, a color, a horizontal and a vertical speed.</p>

-It is time to add some behaviors: a draw and a move method.
-Indeed, all balls will be able to draw and move themselves.
+<p>It is time to add some behaviors: a draw and a move method.
+Indeed, all
+balls will be able to draw and move themselves.</p>

-Here&apos;s how we were drawing a ball in the previous version of the game:
+<p>Here&apos;s how we were drawing a ball in the previous version of the game:</p>

 <pre>1.  function drawFilledCircle(<b>c</b>) {
 2.    // GOOD practice: save the context, use 2D trasnformations